The roots of the home defense shotgun.

 2. Savage Arms Stevens 320 Security

-The Stevens model 320 has gotten a face lift in 2019 with a more ergonomic “Magpul-esque” stock design and updated fore-end.
-The Savage Stevens 320 Security model is available in four variations: With and without a pistol grip and with either a front bead sight or a set of ghost ring sights.
+The Stevens model 320 had gotten a face lift in back in 2019 with a more ergonomic “Magpul-esque” stock design and updated fore-end.
+You can still get a traditional bead sight if you like but for a few dollars more the ghost ring sight option is well worth it.